GitPack/GitPackRuby/README.rst

 GitPack
 =====

-Python based git repository manager.
+Ruby Implementation of git repository manager.
 Conceptually simular to a package manager like pip, rubygems, ect.
 GitPack handles the distrubuting of repositories without being tied to a specific language; although it does use python to execute commands.
 It specifically is designed to control multiple git repository dependancies on a multiple user project.
 The default behavior is to clone the repositories in a read-only mode, however this can be configured.

 * Clones multiple repositories in parallel.
 * Controls read-only permissions on cloned repositories.